kaushang/Tablytics/README.md

 ## 🚀 What Does It Do?

-- Tracks total browsing time and per-tab usage.
+Tablytics is a Chrome extension that helps you monitor and manage your time on browser tabs.
+It tracks your total browsing time, usage per tab, and daily activity — including top websites and total time spent.
-- Lets users set time limits for specific websites.
+You can set time limits for specific websites, receive alerts, and even auto-close distracting tabs.
-- Supports *Strict Enforcement* to automatically close tabs after time is up.
-- Notifies users when their set time limit is reached.
-- Provides an option to reset all tracked time.
-- Allows enabling/disabling time tracking.
-- Supports **Dark Mode and Light Mode** for user preference.
-- Offers a dedicated **Analytics Tab** to visualize your tab usage.

-Whether you're studying, working, or just browsing — Tablytics helps you stay in control of your time.
+With built-in visual analytics and support for dark/light mode, Whether you're studying, working, or just browsing — Tablytics helps you stay productive and in charge of your time.

 ---